Skip to main content

 2. Get your handler's URL

+Before you can run your task, your handler must be accessible from the internet.
 To do this, you can use a tool like ngrok, or deploy your application to a platform like Vercel or Render.
+For more information, see our guide to localhost dev & webhooks.

 3. Create your first task